-The Haven Foundation grew from a group of passionate and focussed individuals who met in 2005 and set up the Interdependent Homes for People Needing Assistance (IHPNA) Committee in 2005.
-As carers and family members their lived experience provided them with a deep understanding of the impact of mental illness on the individual, family and broader community.
+The Haven Foundation grew from a group of passionate and focused individuals who met in 2005 and established the Interdependent Homes for People Needing Assistance (IHPNA) Committee in 2005 (Now known as the HavenHub Committee).
+As carers and family members, their lived experience provided them with a deep understanding of the impact of mental illness on the individual, family and broader community.

-- Provide a sense of permanency in housing and daily living support which is not provisional upon involvement with any support programs.
+- a sense of permanency in housing and daily living support which is not provisional upon involvement with any support programs.

 After a number of years of discussion and planning, the committee was successful in negotiating a 40 year lease of a former convent from St. Joseph’s Catholic Church in South Yarra, Melbourne, Victoria.

 The Committee (renamed in 2009) identified the need to establish a Trust to raise funds, and so The Haven Foundation was established with the express purpose to:

 “Provide accommodation and daily living support for socially and financially disadvantaged individuals living with mental illness.”

 The Haven Foundation raises funds to be placed in The Haven Foundation Trust, to be used for housing and support.
 It seeks assistance from benevolent funds, private donors, sponsors, government and the corporate sector.
 The Haven Foundation continues to develop long term accommodation options for those living with mental ill-health.